flavioespinoza/bittrex-authenticated-signalr-websocket/README.md

 Next fill in your new API key information where it says 'your_api_key' and 'your_secret_key'.

-# Smoke break ;)  ---------------

-Please pay attention to the next sentence.

-### NOTE: Your development.js file will be ignored when you commit as long as you DO NOT mess with the .gitignore file.
+### NOTE: Your development.js file will be ignored when you commit as long as you DO NOT alter with the .gitignore file.

-Pause.
-Take a deep breath, and really, really, pay attention to the next sentence.

-# If you fuck it up and commit your secret API key for all the world to see on Github and some hacker steals all of your Bitcoins (and / or other cryptocurrency) it is 100% your fault.

-Serenity now...
+...

 # Run the following commands in your terminal